 1879.
 W. Flemming described the chromosome segregation and proposed the name mitosis.

 1899.
 C.E.
 Overton suggested that the interface between the protoplasm and the extracellular space was lipidic.
 Based on osmosis and lipid diffusion experiments, he proposed the existence of a thin layer of lipids lining the protoplasm.

 1932.
-Electron microscope appeared.
-It was invented in Germany by M. Knoll and E. Ruska, and developed during the thirties and fourties of the XX century.
+The electron microscope appeared.
+It was invented in Germany by M. Knoll and E. Ruska, and developed during the thirties and forties of the XX century.
 The light microscope uses visible light, but its wavelength cannot discriminate two points that are closer than 0.2 micrometers.
 Electron microscopy is able to study cell structures that are as small as several nanometers (10-3 micrometers).
-The existence of the plasma membrane was confirmed, and other inside the cell.
+The existence of the plasma membrane, and other inside the cell, was confirmed.
 It was the first time that membranes could be observed.
-With the help of the electron microscope, the interior of the eukaryotic cell was shown to be complex and rich in compartments.
+With the help of the electron microscope, it was shown the interior of the eukaryotic cell is complex and rich in compartments.
 By 1960, the cell ultrastructure had already been studied and described.

 Cavalier-Smith, T. 2010.
 Deep phylogeny, ancestral groups and the four ages of life.
 Philosophical transactions of the Royal Society B. 365: 111-132